shawndotey/stock-market-demo/README.md

 # StockMarketDemo
-Demo practical for company I can not name but rhymes with "Jim Lane"
+Demo practical for company I can not name but rhymes with "Jim Lane". ;)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
+Key systems are Material.io, bootstrap 4 and NGRX with Redux DevTools

 ## Development server